JacobZwang/vscode-http-status-code-index/README.md

 # http-status-code-index README

-> lets you search for and insert http status codes within vscode
+> search for and insert http status codes in vscode editor

 Windows / Linux
 ```